MunasheMuk2/streetwear-curated/README.md

     - Showcases upcoming events with imagery on the left hand side and descriptions on the right

     - The events descriptions highlight what to expect from the events and also include the location details and when the events are occuring

+    - There is also a main highlighted event in the middle to show users it is a new event on the scene

     - Mainly for frequent users who will subsequently mention streetwear curated as their streewear information hub at the events